juliachelsie/Burger-Mania/README.md

 # Burger-Mania

 Burger-Mania is a website for a restaurant in Gothenburg, Sweden.
 It will help customers to hopefully choose Burger-Mania for their next restaurant-visit.
-It targets hungry customers who want to eat something tasty and delicious, in the inner city of Gothenburg. urger-Mania is useful to customers because they can easily find the menu, they can read about the restaurant and how they only use local and organic products, book a table and find were the restaurant is located on a google map.
+It targets hungry customers who want to eat something tasty and delicious, in the inner city of Gothenburg.
+Burger-Mania is useful to customers because they can easily find the menu, they can read about the restaurant and how they only use local and organic products, book a table and find were the restaurant is located on a google map.

 ## Existing features